 As with the evaluation of quality, primary committee members will rely on multiple sources when evaluating the impact of a candidate's research program.
-In particular, outside reviewers will be asked to evaluate the impact or likely impact of the candidate's research program.
+In particular, outside reviewers will be asked to evaluate the impact of the candidate's research program.

 Research Funding.
-Applications for external funding as Principal Investigator are expected, although it is recognized that areas and programs of research may vary in terms of available funding.
+External funding is strongly encouraged; applications for external funding are expected, although it is recognized that areas and programs of research may vary in terms of available funding.
 In addition to its ability to facilitate the conduct of research, external funding helps to demonstrate quality, impact, and intellectual independence.
 Consequently, the primary committee will look closely at the history of external funding when examining the case for promotion.
-The absence of external funding when coupled with an otherwise excellent scholarly record will not necessarily preclude a recommendation for promotion and the presence of funding when coupled with a weaker record of productivity, quality, etc., will not guarantee it.
-Competitive internal grants may also be indicative of the quality of the candidate's research.
+However, the absence of external funding when coupled with an otherwise excellent scholarly record will not preclude a recommendation for promotion and the presence of funding when coupled with a weaker record of productivity, quality, etc., will not guarantee it.

+Competitive internal grants are indicative of the quality of the candidate's research.

 Mentoring.
-Candidates for promotion are expected to have demonstrated their excellence in mentoring in discovery or research activities.
-Indicators may include mentoring of undergraduate students, graduate students, and/or postdoctoral scientists in discovery activities, mentee recognition and success.
+Candidates for promotion are expected to have demonstrated their excellence in mentoring others in discovery or research activities.
+Guidance of undergraduate students, graduate students, and/or postdoctoral scientists in research that results in co-authored presentations at regional or national conferences, and co-authored publications in refereed journals and/or other important publication outlets, can serve as one indicator of this form of mentoring.
+Another indicator of success in mentoring is the receipt of research awards by mentored undergraduate students, graduate students, and/or postdoctoral scientists.